ginsm/simplecmds/README.md

     usage: '-m --message *subject *body',
     description: 'Write a message; requires -s and -b',
     callback: print,
-    rule: false, // negate defaultRule
+    rules: false, // negate default rules
   },

-  // The default rule will be added to the next two commands
+  // The defaults will be added to the next two commands
   subject: {
     usage: '-s --subject <subject>',
     description: 'Set the subject text',